shibisuriya/declarative-gridstack/packages/docs/src/docs/guides/react/adding-items.md

-# Adding items
+# Adding an item to a container after it has been initialized

-To add an item to a grid, push the item direcly to the layout json.
+To add an item to a container after it has been initialized, push the item direcly to the layout json.

 ```jsx
 const [layout, setLayout] = useState([